 - Campfires must be attended at all times, and completely extinguished prior to leaving.

 - Persons with campfires should carry a tool that can serve as a shovel and one gallon of water in their possession.
 The intent of this recommendation is to ensure individuals with a campfire to have the tools necessary to completely extinguish their campfire.

-The fire danger rating will move to MODERATE on Friday, July 1.
-The public’s awareness of the increasing fire danger and cooperation is essential to a safe fire season.
-Recreationists, firewood cutters, hunters, and other forest users can all help by closely adhering to restrictions, operating safely and cautiously, and keeping up to date on the latest orders and regulations.
+The public’s awareness of the current fire danger and cooperation is essential.
+Recreationists, firewood cutters, hunters, and other forest users can all help by closely adhering to restrictions, operating safely and cautiously and keeping up-to-date on the latest orders and regulations.

 Additional information about the Umatilla National Forest is available at: http://www.fs.usda.gov/umatilla.